javascript-tutorial/en.javascript.info/5-animation/3-js-animation/article.md

 });
 ```

 Unlike CSS animation, we can make any timing function and any drawing function here.
 The timing function is not limited by Bezier curves.
-And `draw` can go beyound properties, create new elements for like fireworks animation or something.
+And `draw` can go beyond properties, create new elements for like fireworks animation or something.

 ## Timing functions